 Suppose you work for a large city and you've set up a cached map service with imagery.
 Your employees like to use this service in ArcMap to give context to their work.
 However, some of the employees must occasionally take laptops onto job sites where Internet access is not available.

 You decide to export a copy of the cache to a shared location on the network.
 Your employees can now import tiles from this location onto their laptops.
 To avoid getting more tiles than they need, the employees create a feature class of their area of interest and use it to define the import area.
 When the employees run ArcMap on the laptops, they browse to the imported cache and add it to the map as they would with other raster datasets.

-The basics of export/import
+The basics of exporting and importing tiles

-The workflow for export/import includes these steps:
+The workflow for exporting and importing tiles includes the following steps: